 Figuring out how to unlock allied races from past expansions can be challenging — especially if you are new to World of Warcraft.
 To make things more complicated, unlock requirements have changed over time, but online guides and forums have not been updated.
-In this article, I want to give you the most up-to-date information to unlock the Nightborne allied race fast in Shadowlands.
+In this article, I want to give you the most up-to-date information to unlock the Nightborne allied race fast in Dragonflight.
 At a high level, here is what you need to do to create a Nightborne character.

 - Earn the Insurrection achievement by finishing the Suramar storyline